open-biotech/bio-rtd/README.md

 ## Documentation

-Documentation can be accessed at https://bio-rtd.readthedocs.io/ or by building a local copy.
+The documentation can be accessed at https://bio-rtd.readthedocs.io/ or by building a local version.

 To build a local version of documentation install the following packages: